GeorCry/google-scheduler/README.md

 That is a smart auto-working sheduler that must help you to improve and make the job easier for the most of the people.
 If you have any ideas please share with me.
-DM to me(Georgiy Kraynik) That part necessary and important be sure after importing the code add a triggers (it makes it work, later I will attach the link with a screen recorded instructions)
+DM to me(Georgiy Kraynik) Please watch it as a code(much easier to read)
+That part necessary and important be sure after importing the code add a triggers (it makes it work, later I will attach the link with a screen recorded instructions)
 It's necessary to deploy triggers and set them up correctly to make a scheduler works RebuildAndApplyDuty - time based - minutes timer - every minute